earloc/TypealizR/README.md

 ```

 The generated classes are currently duck-typing `IStringLocalizer<T>`.
-This is done to support gradually adopting the benefits of statically types localizations, while still beeing able to use the lesser-typed default way of using `IStringLocalizer<T>`.
+This is done to support gradually adopting the benefits of statically typed localizations, while still beeing able to use the lesser typed default way of using `IStringLocalizer<T>` during the course of adoption.

 ```csharp
 	IStringLocalizer<SomeResource> localizer...;